OctopusDeploy/blog/blog/2022-10/devops-platform-engineering/devops-platform-engineering.md

 - Make it easy for developers to achieve system quality attributes (such as performance, observability, and security)

 There isn't a conflict between these different approaches.
-They are each appropriate in the right circumstances and can even compliment each other.
+They are each appropriate in the right circumstances and can even complement each other.

 The key to making good choices is being context-aware.
 If you aren't solving inter-continental real-time systems to billions of users, copying Google won't work.
 Different industry, scale, and product combinations need different solutions.
 You wouldn't want want an organization to develop an emergency medical triage system in the same way someone develops a music streaming service, equally you wouldn't like the cost of a music streaming service that copied the software delivery practices of the medical company.